Kelvin-Wepo/Haki_Mkononi/README.md

 3. Create a new case or search for existing cases (based on user role)
 4. Upload relevant documents
 5. Track case progress and receive SMS notifications
+6. **Schedule video calls** with legal officials for consultations and case discussions

 ## API Integration